List of east–west roads in Toronto: Queens Quay

 Queens Quay begins west of Bathurst Street at Stadium Road and ends at Lake Shore Boulevard East, where it continues north as Parliament Street.
 The roadbed is built entirely on infill and is the closest road to Lake Ontario throughout the downtown core.
 Though once abutted by industrial and transportation uses from end to end, much of its length is now lined with recreational and residential uses.
 The 509 Harbourfront streetcar line now travels in a dedicated streetcar right-of-way in the median from Bay Street to Bathurst Street.
-The length east of Yonge retains some industrial uses, although this is changing with the development of residential and commercial uses.
+The length east of Yonge Street retains some industrial uses, although this is changing with the development of residential and commercial uses.

-In 2015, Waterfront Toronto announced its plans to turn Queens Quay into a grand lakefront boulevard by placing streetcar lanes in the center, traffic only on the north side and a bicycle and pedestrian focussed space on the south side.
+In 2015, Waterfront Toronto announced its plans to turn Queens Quay into a grand lakefront boulevard by placing streetcar lanes in the centre, traffic only on the north side and a bicycle and pedestrian focused space on the south side.
 The plan reduces the number of traffic lanes on Queens Quay to two, to the north side of the streetcar tracks.
 Additionally, the plan calls for the beautification and extension of the Harbourfront streetcar line along Queens Quay East between Yonge and Cherry streets.
-The newly modified Queen's Quay was completed in 2015 from Bathurst to Bay Street.
+The newly modified Queens Quay was completed in 2015 from Bathurst Street to Bay Street.